SAP asset management

 How it works

 Effective SAP asset management relies on specialized software to centralize data, automate workflows and provide real-time visibility.
 The process involves initial asset discovery and inventory, followed by continuous monitoring of performance and usage.
-This data enables proactive decisions on asset allocation, preventive maintenance, and timely disposal, streamlining operations and ensuring compliance.
+This data enables proactive decisions on asset allocation, preventive maintenance and timely disposal, streamlining operations and ensuring compliance.

 Why it matters